Those Poor Bastards

-Those Poor Bastards are an American gothic country band based in Madison, Wisconsin.
-Since 2004 they have released twelve full-length studio albums and seven EPs, and have toured in both North America and Europe.
+Those Poor Bastards are an American gothic country duo based in Madison, Wisconsin.
+Since 2004, they have released sixteen full-length studio albums and six EPs, and have toured in both North America and Europe.

 The band is composed of Lonesome Wyatt (vocals, guitar) and The Minister (banjo, bass, percussion, backing vocals).
-They are secretive and reveal very little information about themselves.
+The duo reveal very little information about themselves.

 Background

 Lonesome Wyatt vaguely described his childhood as very isolated, having few friends at school and "going the whole summer" without seeing them, and that his parents "were insane".
 He attended Stoughton High School (Wisconsin), graduating in 1997.
-Inspired by Nick Cave and Johnny Cash, he began to record music in his parents' basement, where he began a solo gothic folk project called Lonesome Wyatt and the Holy Spooks before disbanding it in 2002, although the group was revived in 2010.
+Inspired by Nick Cave and Johnny Cash, he began to record music in his parents' basement, where he began a solo gothic folk project called Lonesome Wyatt and the Holy Spooks before disbanding it in 2002, although the group was later revived in 2010.

 History

 While looking for a band name in the early 2000s, Wyatt discovered the phrase "those poor bastards" in a book, and decided to use it as the name for his band formed with another unidentified member known as The Minister.
 In late 2005, his father was alleged to have contacted him for fear that he was a werewolf because he could not remember where he had gotten mud on his shoes.
 Wyatt has been questioned about the incident in various interviews.

 The Minister veils his face in all official band photography, does not perform live and has not revealed his identity.
-He has, however, played live before as seen in this footage as well as older official photos.
-He also does not wear a veil here.
-For live performances, Wyatt performs with a third musician, Vincent Presley, on drums, Moog, and keyboard.
-At live shows, Presley is known to play the Moog or keyboard with drums simultaneously.
+He has, however, played live performances, as well as appearing older official photos.
+For live performances, Wyatt performs with a third musician, Vincent Presley, on drums and keyboard.
+At live shows, Presley is known to play the keyboard with drums simultaneously.

-Their song "Pills I Took" was covered by Hank Williams III on his landmark 2006 release, Straight to Hell.
+Their song "Pills I Took" was covered by Hank Williams III on his album Straight to Hell.